Timrin/dare_n_share_app/README.md

 https://github.com/Timrin/dare-n-share

 Clone or download the files
-Import the root map as a project in Intellij (or Android studio)
+Import the project root folder as a project in Intellij (or Android studio)
 >_When selecting sources for the project, only select the lib folder_

 ## Run the app